-- Students should always wear eye protection and appropriate protective clothing when working on their investigation. - > Students should work under the supervision of a responsible adult. - Before beginning a project, review the recommended procedures for safe use and handling of the chemical.
+- Students should always wear eye protection and appropriate protective clothing when working on their investigation. - Students should work under the supervision of a responsible adult. - Before beginning a project, review the recommended procedures for safe use and handling of the chemical.
 The student and the sponsor should seek data from a textbook, Merck Index, Safety Data Sheet (SDS) or other responsible source regarding the health hazards, combustibility, and compatibility of the chemical with other chemicals.
-All of these hazards need to be listed on the Safety Sheet as well as how the hazards were dealt with. - > No project may use prescription drugs, illegal drugs, alcohol, nicotine, or THC, CBD, CBG.

-- > All chemicals must be disposed of in accordance with State and Federal Environmental Rules and Regulations. - > The Safety Sheet must include a statement as to the proper handling and disposal of any chemicals. - All projects involving alcohol production must first (prior to doing experiment) receive approval by the SRC.
+All of these hazards need to be listed on the Safety Sheet as well as how the hazards were dealt with. - No chemicals may be used that are explosives, carcinogens, mutagens, teratogens, or chemicals that could be used as illegal drug precursors. - > No project may use prescription drugs, illegal drugs, alcohol, nicotine, or THC, CBD, CBG. - > All chemicals must be disposed of in accordance with State and Federal Environmental Rules and Regulations. - > The Safety Sheet must include a statement as to the proper handling and disposal of any chemicals. - All projects involving alcohol production must first (prior to doing experiment) receive approval by the SRC.
 See the Special Circumstances section on pp. 23-24.